The QStyleOptionTabBarBase class is used to describe the base of a tab bar, i.e. the part that the tab bar usually overlaps with. More...

 |qmake:||QT += widgets|

-For performance reasons, the access to the member variables is direct (i.e., using the
+For performance reasons, there are few member functions and the access to the member variables is direct (i.e., using the

 -> operator).
-This low-level feel makes the structures straightforward to use and emphasizes that these
+This makes the structures straightforward to use and

 For an example demonstrating how style options can be used, see the Styles example.